-- As an alternative, the student may present laboratory proof of immunity.
-The student must submit a dated, legible copy of the lab report that is signed by a physician, nurse practitioner or physician assistant to the office of health services for review and approval. - (2) Meningitis: A record of meningo-coccal meningitis immunization within the past 10 years, OR acknowledgment of meningococcal disease risks and a signed refusal of immunization by the student.
-Additional information is available at www.niagara.edu/atten-dancerequirements/ the first day of classes.
-As per New York state law and university policy, students who fail to submit required documents by the first day of classes will be withdrawn from classes, removed from campus housing and prohibited from campus until their records have been processed.
-This may have implications for financial aid.
+As an alternative, the student may present laboratory proof of immunity.
+The student must submit a dated, legible copy of the lab report that is signed by a physician, nurse practitioner or physician assistant to the office of health services for review and approval.

+(2) Meningitis: A record of meningococcal meningitis immunization within the past 10 years, OR acknowledgment of meningococcal disease risks and a signed refusal of immunization by the student.
+Additional information is available at www.niagara.edu/attendancerequirements/